louiscenter/your-first-choo-app/README.md

 ![filter](starter-filter.gif "Screenshot of filter")

 That's so cool!
-When we click on a filter, our app redirects to a new dynamic route, and our `showAnimals()` function handles which animals need to appear on the screen.
+When we click on a filter, our app redirects to a new dynamic route, and our `animalMap()` function handles which animals need to appear on the screen.

 ## Summary